openstack/python-openstackclient/doc/source/command-objects/ec2-credentials.rst

 .. option:: --user <user>

-    Specify a user
+    Show credentials for user (name or ID)

 .. option:: --user-domain <user-domain>

-    Domain the user belongs to (name or ID).
-    This can be used in case collisions between user names exist.
+    Select user from a specific domain (name or ID) This can be used in case collisions between user names exist.

     .. versionadded:: 3